Brotherta/wam-examples/README.md

 ```

 There `moduleWasm` is a global variable that we will give to the processor options.
-When we create the audio node, we give to the processor through the processors options the Web Assembly module.
+When we create the audio node, we give it to the processor through the processor options in the Web Assembly module.

 ```js
 const node = new AudioPlayerNode(audioCtx, 2, moduleWasm);